-The Angeles Crest 100-Mile Endurance Run & ANF Trail Race Trail Work Team has been an Approved USDA Forest Service Region 5 Angeles National Forest trail maintenance group since 2000.
-AC100 requires all entrants to perform 8 hours of volunteer trail work or forestry service, which has resulted in over 34,000 hours of forest improvements over the last 22 years.
-All Southern California entrants are required to assist during one of the monthly AC100 Trail Work days in the Angeles National Forest (ANF).
+The Angeles Crest 100-Mile Endurance Run Trail Work Team has been an Approved USDA Forest Service Region 5 Angeles National Forest trail maintenance group since 2000.
+AC100 requires all entrants to perform 8 hours of volunteer trail work or forestry service, which has resulted in over 33,000 hours of forest improvements since the summer of 2000.
+All Southern California entrants are required to assist during one of the monthly AC100 Trail

+Work days in the Angeles National Forest (ANF).
 Race entrants not residing in Southern California are required to perform 8 hours of forestry through a Park Agency where they reside.
-AC100 requires runners to physically work on the trails that they run, giving back to the ANF and the sport of trail running.
+Unlike other events that allow their volunteering requirement to be met serving at a race, AC100 requires runners to physically work on the trails that they run, giving back to the ANF and the sport of trail running.